Get to know us

 Dr. Matzke joined Sweetgrass Psychological Services as a fully licensed, independent psychologist in 2018.

-Jordan Scotti, Ph.D., Clinical Psychologist
+Jordan Scotti, Ph.D., Licensed Psychologist

 Jordan Scotti, Ph.D. earned her doctorate in School Psychology from the University of Montana in 2014.
 Prior to obtaining her doctoral degree, she was the founder of Best Place Tutoring, in Whitefish, MT, which she ran from 2006-2009.
 Jordan has worked as the School Psychologist for the Whitefish Middle and High Schools since 2015.
 There, she serves children and their families by providing assessment and therapeutic services.